 You can look up your assigned polling place on the Division on Elections website: https://voter.svrs.nj.gov/polling-place-search

-Polling places in New Jersey are open from 6:00 A.M. to 8:00 P.M.
+Polling places in New Jersey are open from 6:00 A.M. to 8:00 P.M. on Election Day.

 If you want to vote in person, you must use a voting machine.